 7. Ghoom Monastery, Darjeeling, West Bengal

 The old Ghoom Monastery or the Yiga Choeling Monastery was built in 1850.
 Located just below the Ghoom railway station at an altitude of 7,407 ft, the Ghoom Monastery is only about 7km from the Darjeeling city.
 The Monastery belongs to Gelupka, the yellow hat sect and has a 15-foot long statue of Lord Buddha.
 This statue has two unique names – Maitreya Buddha (Buddha of the future) and Gyalwa Shampa (Coming Buddha).
 In front of the figure, two huge oil lamps are kept burning throughout the year.
-When in Darjeeling, don’t forget to explore Lepchaghat, one of the best-kept secrets in West Bengal.
+When in Darjeeling, don’t forget to explore Lepchaghat, one of the best-kept secrets in West Bengal in a Darjeeling car rental.

 8. Diskit Monastery, Ladakh